syd711/vpin-studio/LINUX-SERVER.md

 | PinUP Popper, PinballX, PinballY | Windows frontends |
 | Server self-update, restart, tray icon, idle shutdown | Windows launchers |

-A feature can be switched back on with `system.featuresOn` in `resources/system.properties`.
+A feature can be switched back on with `system.featuresOn` in `resources/system-linux.properties`.
+The pause menu and overlay preferences are hidden in Standalone mode, so the template enables them with `system.featuresOn=CONTROLS_ENABLED,OVERLAY_ENABLED`.

 ## Table layout